nojronatron/nojronatron.github.io/code401-files/class-notes-week6.md

 Do *not* just overwrite data, use collision handling (chaining etc) to deal with duplicate keys.

 Handling collisions will be a *requirement* going forward.

+## Thursday 24-June Notes

+TODO: Fix the Neighborhood ZipCode Record type so that the GH tests stop failing!

 ## Footer